Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Universal Predictive Intelligence

 In \cref{sec:emb-aixi-agents} we introduce various \textit{embedded AIXI} agents over the model classes $\calMuni^{\mathrm{RUI}}$ and $\calMuni^{\mathrm{RO}}$, and show that they solve the grain-of-truth problem described in Problem \ref{prob:grain-of-truth}. \cref{fig:mupi_setup} shows the difference between such embedded AIXI agents and the classical decoupled AIXI agents.
 In \cref{app:desiderata-embedded-uai-theory} we delve deeper into the theory and formalize a few desiderata that a good theory of embedded universal intelligence should satisfy, and show that our formalism satisfies these desiderata.

-Finally, in \cref{sec:mupi-structural-similarities}, we revisit the structural similarities introduced in \cref{sec:emb-bay-agents-structural-similarities} through the lens of algorithmic information theory, formalizing the intuition of structural similarities as the joint `compressibility' of agent and environment.
-Furthermore, we show that the Solomonoff universal prior, which incorporates the algorithmic complexity of the considered universes, is always coupled and contains universes with arbitrarily high degrees of structural similarities.
+Finally, in \cref{sec:mupi-structural-similarities}, we revisit the functional similarities introduced in \cref{sec:emb-bay-agents-structural-similarities} through the lens of algorithmic information theory, formalizing the intuition of functional similarities as the joint `compressibility' of agent and environment.
+Furthermore, we show that the Solomonoff universal prior, which incorporates the algorithmic complexity of the considered universes, is always coupled and contains universes with arbitrarily high degrees of functional similarities.